rupachandran92/Android_carKit/README.md

 1. Select one of your project's files and click Run   from the toolbar.
 3. In the Choose Device window that appears, select the Choose a running device radio button, select your device, and click OK .
 4. Android Studio installs the app on your connected device and starts it
-5. Smile appears on the emulator screen.
-“Smile is project name which I given”

-Tips: If you are new to the android developer follow the link to get good understanding. https://developer.android.com/training/basics/firstapp/index.html
+Tips: If you are new to the android developement follow the link to get good understanding. https://developer.android.com/training/basics/firstapp/index.html